GuidelineVideo conferencing software Zoom - Use at the University

 The development of these guidelines is still in progress and they are subject to change.

-The use of Zoom is intended for situations in which in-person events cannot be held due to the current circumstances and for which the university's own video conferencing systems cannot be utilized.
-Staff and students are explicitly under no obligation to use Zoom.
+The use of Zoom is intended for situations in which face-to-face events cannot be held and the university's own video conferencing systems cannot be used.
+Staff and students are explicitly not obliged to use Zoom X.

 What is Zoom?